lluppesms/azdo.cicd.course/README.md

 ## Getting Started

 You will need an Azure DevOps Organization and Project in order to complete this workshop.
 If you don't already have an Azure DevOps Organization, you can create one for free at [dev.azure.com](http://dev.azure.com).
 You will also need an Azure Subscription to deploy resources to Azure.
-For more detailed information on setting an organization and project, see the [Before You Start](/Labs/lab0/before-you-start.md) document for more information.
+For more detailed information on setting an organization and project, see the [Create an Azure DevOps Project](/Labs/lab0/Create-Azdo-Project.md) document for more information.

 Once we proceed to the Bicep part of the course, you will also want an editor like VS Code to edit the YML and Bicep files, and a few key extensions to make things better.
 See the [Visual Studio Code Setup](/Labs/lab0/Visual-Studio-Code.md) document for more information.

-If you need additional Build Agents for this class, you can refer to the [Creating Custom Build Agents](/Labs/Build-Agents/README.md) document to assist you in creating them.
+If you need a Build Agent for this class, you can refer to the [Creating a Custom Build Agent](/Labs/Build-Agents/desktop-runner/README.md) document to assist you in creating it.
+You can use the default of the Microsoft Hosted Agents, but if you have a large class it may be better to each have your own custom custom agent.

 ## Labs